JSilvestrini/Elden-Ring-NN/scripts/place_cheat_table_here/README.md

 ```

 The above code was found on this forum [post](https://www.cheatengine.org/forum/viewtopic.php?t=618933&sid=ea8d85619a9513450cc63fbe2f1a3443).
 So credit to that user for the code.
 This creates a timer that will check to see if there is a locked on target and if the target changes.
 This is so that target can easily be grabbed each time that the player dies, since this is expected to be a lot.
 Unlike the WorldChrMan, this value is subject to change very often.

-## Documentation

-Most of the files included in this repo have documentation based on Google's format, with information about the function, the arguments taken, the return type and the expected information returned, as well as potential raises (or in some cases exceptions that will be caught and suppressed).

-#### animation_reset.py

-#### game_access.py

-#### memory_access.py